Asking a few fellow travel bloggers about their favourite cities in Belgium shows that Belgium is more than just Brussels and Bruges.

 In town, you can stroll down the streets lined with shops and restaurants.
 You’ll find some more WWII memorials in the area, including a damaged tank.
 Check out the Wagon Leo restaurant for some good Belgian food.

 Read more about her adventures on Nomad by Trade.

 It’s still early morning and as we began to walk around the train station area, I feel, in fact, as I am walking through a gallery of still lives.
 You can start your walk from the park opposite the train station towards the Bruges town.
 From the outside of the town, you can admire the beautiful river area with its traditional buildings around, the numerous cafes, restaurants, beautiful churches and the gorgeous views!
 In the middle of the town, you can also see the famous Zand square where during peak time is packed with locals and tourists or shop around the city’s canals.

 Do not miss the museum where you can view Michelangelo sculptures.
-In addition, a nice scenery is if you can walk through the small streets which are full of lovely vintage Chocolatiers shops wherein most of them you can sit and enjoy your goodies.
+In addition, nice scenery is if you can walk through the small streets which are full of lovely vintage chocolate shops wherein most of them you can sit and enjoy your goodies.
 Another great hit is to climb the Bell Tower to get astonishing views.
-During Summertime, the life is rich and intense, where the canals and the surrounding streets are filled with many locals and tourists.
+During Summertime, life is rich and intense, where the canals and the surrounding streets are filled with many locals and tourists.

-It’s worth to mention that during Christmas period (the time we visited) the area put its magic coat and the place becomes a fairy place for kids and adults.
+It’s worth to mention that during the Christmas period (the time we visited) the area put its magic coat and the place becomes a fairy place for kids and adults.
 Bruges is one place that you should include in your next vacation in Belgium. 🙂